TatjanaChernenko/TatjanaChernenko/README.md

 ## Sentiment Analysis

+(*to be uploaded soon*)

 (*coming soon*)

+## Recommendation Systems
+Own projects:

+(*to be uploaded soon*)

+Forks:
+- [Recommendation System with TensorFlow, approx.2020](https://github.com/TatjanaChernenko/recommenders) - TensorFlow Recommenders is a library for building recommender system models using TensorFlow.
+Fork from smellslikeml

 ## Voice technologies (speech-to-text, speech-to-speech, text-to-speech)

+Own projects:
+(*to be uploaded soon*)

 Forks:
 - [Speech-to-Text-WaveNet](https://github.com/TatjanaChernenko/speech-to-text-wavenet): End-to-end sentence level English speech recognition based on DeepMind's WaveNet and tensorflow (forked from buriburisuri)
 - [Speech-to-text via Whisper and GPT-4](https://github.com/TatjanaChernenko/speech_to_text_with_whisper_to_GPT) - transcribe dictations to text using whisper, and then fixing the resulting transcriptions into usable text using gpt-4 (forked from MNoichl)